 Since the acquisition, the news has gone from bad to worse.
 Popular SGC President Peter Steinberg resigned.
 PSA moved into the same building as SGC HQ in Boca Raton, Florida.
 SGC discontinued bulk submitter rates.
 PSA began cross-training SGC employees.
 The list goes on.

-And given the developments since Cardhound’s June report Grading Shake-Up and the Future of SGC, I think I’m finally ready to concede what many readers suggested then.
-Collectors seems intent on running SGC into the ground and folding both their physical and human resources into expanding PSA’s market share and card processing capacity.
+And given the developments since Cardhound’s June report Grading Shake-Up and the Future of SGC, I’m finally ready to admit concern for the future.
+One popular opinion is that Collectors seems intent on running SGC into the ground and folding both their physical and human resources into expanding PSA’s market share and card processing capacity.
 It’s hard to make any other case at the moment, absent a convincing statement to the contrary by PSA’s Ryan Hoge.
+I still hold out hope that an SGC “rebrand” is forthcoming, but time will tell.

 SGC Volume in Tailspin